 You need a backpack for work and life, one that will stick by your side both when you exceed your metrics goals and when you need a weekend getaway to see river dolphins in Cambodia.

-The Homebase collection was made for digtial nomads.
-Literally.
-The duffle case, paired with the travel backpack (both carry on sized, don’t worry!) is the perfect combo to fit everything you need to rock digital nomadism in Southeast Asia.
-Even in monsoon; they’re made of waterproof sailcloth.
+The travel backpack, for men or women, paired with the Laptop backpack (both carry on sized, don’t worry!) is the perfect combo to fit everything you need, from clothing to office gear, to rock digital nomadism in Southeast Asia.
+Even in monsoon; they’re made of water resistant fabric.